 Where land includes a habitat or part of the habitat, ecosystem or contains features of geological geomorphological or other natural interest in accordance with the criteria applicable to establish the nature reserve and is not owned by the State, the Minister may recognise the area concerned as a nature reserve by recognition order.

 The land is to be used and managed in accordance with conditions specified, in order to maintain a nature reserve.
-The procedures for making amending and revoking the nature reserve are similar to those applicable to a nature reserve on State land.
+The procedures for amending and revoking the nature reserve are similar to those applicable to a nature reserve on State land.

 Where the Minister/Department considers that particular species or species of flora or fauna should be specially protected and any land which is or which adjoins the habitat of the species or has features which are of major importance for wild flora and fauna including birds such as rivers or canals or other features, banks, stepping stone, ponds or woods make them essential for migration’s dispersal and genetic exchange of wild species then he may designate the land as a refuge.

 Procedures apply to designation.
 Certain parties must be consulted.
 They may make observations and object.
-Landowners affected may make representations and are entitled to compensation by would reason of the reduction in value of the land consequent on the making of the order.
+Landowners affected may make representations and are entitled to compensation by reason of the reduction in value of the land consequent on the making of the order.

 The Minister/Department may enter an agreement with a person in relation to the use and management of land in a manner specified in the agreement which will not impair wildlife or its conservation.
 The agreement may provide for payment of monies by way of a single payment or annual sums.
-It may be registered and become enforceable against successors in title of the owner.
+It may be registered and become enforceable against successors in the title of the owner.

-Where the Department considers that a particular species of flora should be protected they may be declared to be protected by order.
-The protection may be relative to a particular area of the state.
+Where the Department considers that a particular species of flora should be protected, they may be declared to be protected by order.
+The protection may be relative to a particular area of the State.
 Procedures apply.

 A person may not